jasonhemann/22SU-CS4400/office-hours.md

 ### Jason

 I'll be active on Khoury Office Hours Tuesdays 12pm-2pm Eastern.
-I'll also be in my office during that time, so we can meet and talk in person if you prefer, and if people come to both I'll trade off or combine when I can.
+I'll also be in my office (West Village H #326) during that time, so we can meet and talk in person if you prefer.
+If people come to both I'll trade off or combine when I can.
 I'm also available outside of those hours by appointment.
 Email preferred.

 ### Ryan